Understanding CTE

 NEW VISIONS HEALTH AND CAREERS EXPLORATION

-Classrooms are in the Wesley Health Care Center in Saratoga Springs and in the Sanford Street School in Glens Falls.
-Students meet for 3.5 hours daily, attend classroom instruction two days per week and clinical rotations in a variety of health professions the other three days.
+Classrooms are located at the F. Donald Myers Education Center in Saratoga Springs and in the Southern Adirondack Education Center in Hudson Falls.
+Students meet for 3.5 hours daily, attending classroom instruction two days per week and clinical rotations in a variety of health professions the other three days.
 Clinical rotations are assigned at Glens Falls Hospital, Saratoga Hospital, Wesley Health Care Center, and several private practices and clinics throughout the region.
 Students observe acute and routine medical procedures, as well as providing ancillary support services to patients.
-The schedule will be 8:00 am to 11:30 am.

-Students receive one credit each for Anatomy & Physiology, Health Careers Exploration, English 12 Honors, and one-half credit each for Economics and Participation in Government.
-Students also could earn three college credits through SUNY Adirondack by taking BIO109 – Medical Terminology.
+Students receive one credit each for anatomy and physiology, health careers exploration, English 12 honors, and one-half credit each for economics, and participation in government.
+Students also can earn 3 college credits through SUNY Adirondack for BIO109 – Medical Terminology and 4 college credits through SUNY Schenectady for BIO112 – Human Biology with a lab.